New York state to protect abortion providers under new laws

 The laws protecting abortion providers and care take effect immediately.

-In 90 days, another new law will begin allowing abortion providers and patients — as well as their family members — to participate in an existing state program that lets people shield their address.
+In 90 days, another new law will begin allowing abortion providers and patients to participate in an existing state program that lets people shield their address.

 The National Abortion Federation says death threats against abortion providers more than doubled from 92 in 2019 to 200 in 2020.

-The new laws follow the Democratic governor’s plans to give abortion providers $35 million to expand services and boost security for abortion providers because of the expected Roe v.
-Wade ruling.
+Hochul also plans to give abortion providers $35 million to expand services and boost security for abortion providers because of the expected Supreme Court ruling.

+Lawmakers enshrined Roe v.
+Wade into state law in 2019, and Hochul wants to enshrine it in the state constitution.

+The state constitution prohibits discrimination based on “race, color, creed or religion.”